 This article explains how Target ROAS bidding works and what its settings are.

 Before you begin

-- Before you can apply a Target ROAS bid strategy to your campaigns, you’ll need to set values for the conversions you're tracking.
-For App campaigns, you'll also have to install the Google Analytics for Firebase SDK in your app.
-The conversion events that you are bidding on (and sending values with) should come from the Firebase SDK.
+- For App campaigns, you'll also have to install the Google Analytics for Firebase SDK in your app.
+The conversion events that you're bidding on (and sending values with) should come from the Firebase SDK.

 How it works

 Google Ads predicts future conversions and associated values using your reported conversion values, which you report through conversion tracking.
-Then, Google Ads will set maximum cost-per-click (max.
+Then, Google Ads will set maximum cost-per-interaction (max.
 CPC) bids to maximize your conversion value, while trying to achieve an average return on ad spend (ROAS) equal to your target.

-Google Ads will recommend a target ROAS value after you’ve set up a new bid strategy in the Shared library and chosen which campaigns to apply it to.
+Google Ads will recommend a target ROAS value after you’ve created a new bid strategy or selected an optimization score recommendation, and selected which campaigns to apply it to.
 This recommendation is calculated based on your actual ROAS over the last few weeks.
-We’ll exclude performance from the last few days to account for conversions that may take more than a day to complete following an ad click.
+We’ll exclude performance from the last few days to account for conversions that may take more than a day to complete following an ad click or interaction (such as an engaged view).
 You can choose whether to use this recommended target ROAS value or to set your own.

 Let's say you're measuring sales for your online women's shoe store and you want to optimize your bids based on the value of a shopping cart total.
-Your goal is $5 worth of sales (this is your conversion value) for each $1 you spend on ads.
-You'd set a target ROAS of 500% - for every $1 you spend on ads, you'd like to get 5 times that in revenue.
+Your goal is $5 USD worth of sales (this is your conversion value) for each $1 USD you spend on ads.
+You'd set a target ROAS of 500% - for every $1 USD you spend on ads, you'd like to get 5 times that in revenue.

 Here's the math:

-$5 in sales ÷ $1 in ad spend x 100% = 500% target ROAS
+$5 USD in sales ÷ $1 USD in ad spend x 100% = 500% target ROAS

-Then, Google Ads will automatically set your max.
+Then, Google Ads will set your max.
 CPC bids to maximize your conversion value, while trying to reach your target ROAS of 500%.

 Bid adjustments and Target ROAS